-- A. Except as otherwise provided in this article no person having a domicile elsewhere than in this state is eligible for classification as an in-state student for tuition purposes. - B. A person is not entitled to classification as an in-state student until the person is domiciled in this state for one year, except that a person, whose domicile is in this state, is entitled to classification as an in-state student if the person meets one of the following requirements: - 1.
-The person's parent's domicile is in this state and the parent is entitled to claim the person as an exemption for state and federal tax purposes. - 2.
-The person is an employee of an employer that transferred the person to this state for employment purposes or the person is the spouse of such employee. - 3.
-The person is an employee of a school district in this state and is under contract to teach on a full-time basis, or is employed as a full-time noncertified classroom aide, at a school within that school district.
+- A. Except as otherwise provided in this article, no person having a domicile elsewhere than in this state is eligible for classification as an in-state student for tuition purposes. - B. A person is not entitled to classification as an in-state student until the person is domiciled in this state for one year, except that a person whose domicile is in this state is entitled to classification as an in-state student if the person meets one of the following requirements: - 1.
+The domicile of the person's parent is in this state and the parent is entitled to claim the person as an exemption for state and federal tax purposes. - The person is an employee of an employer that transferred the person to this state for employment purposes or the person is the spouse of such an employee. - The person is an employee of a school district in this state and is under contract to teach on a fulltime basis or is employed as a full-time noncertified classroom aide at a school within that school district.
 For purposes of this paragraph, the person is eligible for classification as an in-state student only for courses necessary to complete the requirements for certification by the state board of education to teach in a school district in this state.
-No member of the person's family is eligible for classification as an in-state student of the person's family is eligible for classification as an in-state student if the person is eligible for classification as an in-state student pursuant to this paragraph unless the family member is otherwise eligible for classification as an in-state student pursuant to this section. - 4.
-The person's spouse has established domicile in this state for at least one year and has demonstrated intent and financial independence and is entitled to claim the student as an exemption for state and federal tax purposes or the person's spouse was temporarily out of state for educational purposes, but maintained domicile in this state.
+No member of the person's family is eligible for classification as an in-state student if the person is eligible for classification as an in-state student pursuant to this paragraph, unless the family member is otherwise eligible for classification as an in-state student pursuant to this section. - The person's spouse has established domicile in this state for at least one year and has demonstrated intent and financial independence and is entitled to claim the student as an exemption for state and federal tax purposes or the person's spouse was temporarily out of state for educational purposes, but maintained a domicile in this state.
 If the person is a noncitizen, the person must be in an eligible visa status pursuant to federal law to classify as an in-state student for tuition purposes.